data-catering/insta-infra/README.md

 ## Features

-- Run data infrastructure services with a single command
+- Run any service and it's dependencies with a single command
 - Supports both Docker and Podman container runtimes
-- Embed all configuration files in the binary for easy distribution
+- Single binary for easy distribution
-- Optional data persistence
+- Optional data persistence and data setup scripts
-- Connect to services with pre-configured environment variables

 ## Installation